hpc2n/sphinx-lesson-template/content/starpu2.rst

 This blocks the main thread until all related tasks have been executed.

-The easiest way to pass a data handles to a task is to declare it in the related codelet:
+The easiest way to pass a data handle to a task is to declare it in the related codelet:

 .. code-block:: c
     :linenos: